 3 Mountains Plumbing is here to save the day with a cleaning service that can rid drain clogs in Portland and improve the performance of plumbing fixtures.
 Our plumbers know several things can cause your drains to be clogged, and we’re here to point them out to Portland residents who are unsure what exactly is causing the overall performance of your drains to suffer.
 Above all else, we just want you to have a better understanding of what causes drain clogs in Portland, so you know how to stop them.

 What’s Causing Your Drain Clogs in Portland?

-Though our plumbers work fast to get rid of clogs, it’s important for to know what’s causing it in the first place.
-Here are a few of the most common causes for drain cleaning:
+Though our plumbers work fast to get rid of clogs, it’s important to know what’s causing it in the first place.
+Here are a few of the most common causes of drain cleaning:

 - Large Food Items: Foods like whole fruits and vegetables, potato skins, and rice should not go down your drains.
 While your garbage disposal, if you do own one, can chop up smaller food items, anything bigger can create huge problems for your drains and lead to major clogging.

 - Soap Buildup: The somewhat thick consistency of dish soap can prove harmful to your drains and buildup until you experience a clog.
 Dish soap passes through your drains too slowly and while it can clean your dishes, it’s best to keep it away from your drains.